 The project will connect with enhanced bikeway facilities on Quingate (being planned as part of the Midtown bikeways project) and University Avenue.

 The project is being monitored for motor vehicle speed and volume.
-Additional pavement markings and traffic calming are being planned, potentially for implementation in 2022
+Additional traffic calming and/or diversion measures are under investigation and may be implemented in the coming years.

 - Allan-Oak Street Local Street Bikeway